 On May 31, 2002, the Company established a 401(k) defined contribution savings plan for its employees who meet certain service period and age requirements.
 Contributions are permitted up to the maximum allowed under the Internal Revenue Code of each covered employee's salary.
 The savings plan permits the Company to contribute at its discretion.
 For the years ended December 31, 2009, 2010 and 2011, the Company made contributions of \$270,000, \$380,000 and \$487,000, respectively, to the plan.

 19. Subsequent events

-Subsequent events have been evaluated through March 5, 2012, the date the accompanying financial statements were issued.
+Subsequent events have been evaluated through March 5, 2012, the date the accompanying financial statements were issued, and March 23, 2012 (unaudited), the date the accompanying financial statements were re-issued.